jfekete1/TTS_python_Example/README.md

 # TTS_python_Example
-This is some simple test python code to create a TTS service using python and flask with espeak.
+This is some simple test python code to create a TTS (Text To Speech) service using python and flask with espeak.